Vang Vieng - River and Mountain View with cow.

 The amazing Kuang Si Waterfalls, Luang Prabang, Laos.

-Just like Game Of Thrones, the falls really live up to the hype and unlike George RR Martin’s masterpiece, there’s no disappointing final season!
+Once you arrive, you will need to pay the 25,000LAK ($1.40USD) entry fee.
+Just like Game Of Thrones, the falls live up to the hype and unlike George RR Martin’s masterpiece, there’s no disappointing final season!

 COPE Visitors Centre, Vientiane – Free